justlark/lark.gay/README.md

 ## Matrix

-I self-host a [Matrix](https://matrix.org/) homeserver ([tuwunel](https://tuwunel.chat/)) at `lark.gay`.
+I self-host a [Matrix](https://matrix.org/) homeserver ([tuwunel](https://tuwunel.chat/)) on [Fly.io](https://fly.io/) at `lark.gay`.
 Supporting both this site and the homeserver on the same domain requires some special configuration, which is worth documenting here.

 This site serves static JSON files at the following endpoints: